Updated January 13, 2023

 A consolidated system will ensure that any business, school, or home throughout the City of North Bend and its water service area will have clean, safe, and accessible water.
 Consolidation would also unify and strengthen our community's water system, enabling moratoriums to be lifted and mitigation sources to be accessed, benefitting our local economy, and preserving our natural resources now and into the future.

 Yes.
 The City has 3,430-acre feet of water rights.
 The City uses approximately 650-acre feet of water per year and has adequate potable water supply to reach full build out based on current zoning.

 While the City does not have access to all of Sallal’s current data, the City estimates that Sallal has approximately 696-acre feet of water rights from their current Water System Plan.
-Given their current water moratorium, it is likely that they are using the majority of that water.
+Given their current reporting, it is likely that they are using the majority of that water.

 As you can see in the graph below, the City has enough potable water supply to cover current, and future, Sallal water customers.

 For now, yes.
 However, as the region continues to grow, in alignment with the Growth Management Act* and to provide the amenities requested by the community, the City must secure additional sources of mitigation water to support the Snoqualmie River.
 Sallal’s wells at Rattlesnake Lake are the only other additional source of Washington State Department of Ecology pre-approved mitigation water for the Snoqualmie River.
 Consolidating the two systems would ensure better protection of the Snoqualmie River in addition to providing water to future customers.